aidengseay/CassetteOptimizer/README.md

 ## Optimization Specifications

-This program will be using the best fit algorithm.
+This program will use the best-fit bin packing algorithm.